ooni/ooni.org/content/post/writing-a-modern-cross-platform-desktop-app.md

 The stack we decided to use based upon it includes:

-*   [React](https://reactjs.org/): We alreadyhave experience using it and we have started implementing all our [UI components](https://github.com/OpenObservatory/design)using [styled-components](https://github.com/styled-components/styled-components).
+*   [React](https://reactjs.org/): We alreadyhave experience using it and we have started implementing all our [UI components](https://github.com/OpenObservatory/design) using [styled-components](https://github.com/styled-components/styled-components).
 *   [Next-electron](https://github.com/leo/electron-next): We are already familiar with next.js and has some real world use cases (example: [now-desktop](https://github.com/zeit/now-desktop)).
-*   The logical choice for auto-update support in the Electron ecosystem is [Squirrel](https://github.com/Squirrel/Squirrel.Windows), which [works out of the box for macOS](https://github.com/electron/electron/blob/master/docs/api/auto-updater.md#macos)and can be made to work on [Windows with not too much effort](https://github.com/electron/electron/blob/master/docs/api/auto-updater.md#windows).
+*   The logical choice for auto-update support in the Electron ecosystem is [Squirrel](https://github.com/Squirrel/Squirrel.Windows), which [works out of the box for macOS](https://github.com/electron/electron/blob/master/docs/api/auto-updater.md#macos) and can be made to work on [Windows with not too much effort](https://github.com/electron/electron/blob/master/docs/api/auto-updater.md#windows).
 *   [Pkg](https://github.com/zeit/pkg) for building cross platform node.js executables.

 # Architecture